Beyond Shannon Limits: Quantum Communications through Quantum Paths: Pauli channels

-between the upper- and lower bounds of the quantum capacity achievable via a quantum trajectory given in \eqref{eq:21} and \eqref{eq:20}, respectively, as a function of the error probabilities $p$ and $q$ of the bit- and the phase-flip channels $\mathcal{D}$ and $\mathcal{E}$ given in \eqref{eq:10} and \eqref{eq:11}.
-Roughly speaking, this quantity measures the \textit{uncertainty} about the true value of the quantum switch capacity $\mathcal{Q}(\mathcal{N}_{\text{QS}})$.
-From the figure, we have that the two bounds differ for $0.33$ or less for most of the considered values for the error probabilities $p$ and $q$, indicated with colors ranging from purple to turquoise.
+Regarding the regions with negative $\delta\mathcal{Q}_{\text{QS/C}}$, they do not imply that a classical path outperforms the quantum path, given that capacity bounds -- rather than exact capacities -- are involved within $\delta\mathcal{Q}_{\text{QS/C}}$.
+To further discuss this point, in Fig.~\ref{Fig:A6} we plot the difference $\delta\mathcal{Q}_{\text{QS}} \eqdef \mathcal{Q}^{\text{UB}}_{\text{QS}} - \mathcal{Q}^{\text{LB}}_{\text{QS}}$ between the upper- and lower bounds of the quantum capacity achievable via a quantum path for the bit- and the phase-flip channels $\mathcal{D}$ and $\mathcal{E}$ given in \eqref{eq:10} and \eqref{eq:11}.
+Roughly speaking, this quantity measures the \textit{uncertainty} about the true value of the quantum SWITCH capacity $\mathcal{Q}(\mathcal{N}_{\text{QS}})$.
+Fig.~\ref{Fig:A6} highlights that $\delta\mathcal{Q}_{\text{QS}} \lesssim 0.33$ for most of the considered values for the error probabilities $p$ and $q$, indicated with colors ranging from purple to turquoise.
 This is an indication of a good tightness of the derived bounds.
 Conversely, as $q$ goes to zero, the difference between the two bounds increases, reaching the maximum value of $1$ qubit when $p=\frac{1}{2}$.
-Regardless of the tightness quality, the aforementioned analysis still holds, since we compare the lower bound on the quantum trajectory capacity with the upper bound on the classical trajectory capacity.
-And this comparison incontrovertibly quantifies the advantages achievable with a quantum switch over any classical trajectory.
+Regardless of the tightness quality, the aforementioned analysis still holds, since we compare the lower bound on the quantum path capacity with the upper bound on the classical path capacity.
+Moreover, this comparison incontrovertibly quantifies the advantages achievable with the quantum SWITCH over any classical path.

-We focus now on the setting $p=q$, for which the bit- and the phase-flip channels $\mathcal{D}$ and $\mathcal{E}$ given in \eqref{eq:10} and \eqref{eq:11} are characterized by the same error probability.
-The reason for this choice, as mentioned before, is that this setting allows a direct comparison with the analysis developed in \cite{SalEblChi-18} for the lower-bound on the quantum capacity achievable by utilizing a quantum switch.
-With reference to this setting, in Fig.~\ref{Fig:A1} we plot three curves as a function of the error probability $p$: i) the upper-bound $\mathcal{Q}^{\text{UB}}_{\text{C}}$ given in \eqref{eq:14} on the quantum capacity achievable via classical trajectory, ii) the lower-bound $\mathcal{Q}^{\text{LB}}_{\text{QS}}$ on the quantum capacity achievable via a quantum trajectory given in \eqref{eq:20}, and iii) the upper-bound $\mathcal{Q}^{\text{UB}}_{\text{QS}}$ on the quantum capacity achievable via a quantum trajectory given in \eqref{eq:21}.
+Before to close the discussion on bit- and the phase-flip channels, let us focus on the case of $\mathcal{D}$ and $\mathcal{E}$ characterized by the same error probability $p=q$.
+In particular, this setting allows one a direct comparison with the analysis developed in \cite{SalEblChi-18} for the lower bound on the quantum capacity achievable by utilizing the quantum SWITCH.